 Missouri License Suspension & Revocation Consequences

-The consequences of an administrative hearing suspension depend on your record in Jennings, MO and beyond:
+The outcome of an administrative hearing depends on your driving history in Jennings and across Missouri:

-- First DWI Offense: This results in a 90-day license suspension and you could be eligible for a Restricted Driving Privilege in Jennings after 30 days.
+- First-Time DWI/DUI Offense: This results in a 90-day license suspension and you could be eligible for a Restricted Driving Privilege in Jennings after 30 days.

 - Second DWI/DUI Offense: Leads to a 1-year revocation period in Jennings, MO, or a 5-year license denial if the prior offense was within the past 5 years.